← Home

 Two exhibits alone make this museum worth the trip.

 The second exhibit is a preserved Steller’s sea cow.
 This species was completely driven to extinction by humans back in the 18th century, about 250 years ago.
 Seeing one with your own eyes is a rare chance to touch something that no longer exists on our planet.
+It’s a quiet, slightly haunting reminder of why marine conservation matters, and it sparks surprisingly deep conversations with older kids.

 🐠 What Else to See: Aquariums and a «Miniature Ocean»

 The museum has several large sections.
 The most spectacular is the aquarium system, often called a «miniature ocean.» More than 300 species of marine life swim here: sharks, rays, sea turtles, moray eels, clownfish living symbiotically with anemones, bright corals, starfish, urchins, crabs, and shrimp.
+The tanks are well‑maintained and clearly labelled in both Vietnamese and English, so you actually learn something while the kids press their noses against the glass.

 The space is divided into three zones:

 • The endless abyss floor — a realm of perpetual darkness, cold, and extreme pressure.
+The anglerfish models here are genuinely creepy.

 🐢 A «Rescue Station» for Marine Life